-MPXJ ships with both a Java library (mpxj.jar) and also a .Net DLL (mpxj.dll), which can be found in the lib.net folder of the distribution.
-To use MPXJ from a .Net language, simply ensure that the DLLs present in the lib.net folder are all added as references to your project.
+MPXJ ships with both a Java library (mpxj.jar) and a set of .Net assemblies, which can be found in the lib.net folder of the distribution.
+MPXJ is also available through NuGet.

 MPXJ ships with some sample files which can be found in the src.net folder of the distribution.
 These files illustrate how the MPXJ API can be used to manipulate project data.
 In particular the MpxjQuery sample files show how various elements which make up the project data can be queried.
 Two versions of this utility are present in src.net, one written in C#, and the other written in Visual Basic (VB) to illustrate the basics of using MPXJ in either language.
 Even if you are developing software in a .Net language you may still find it useful to refer to the Java examples, and indeed the original Java source of MPXJ to give you an insight into how the API may be used.

 The .Net version of MPXJ has been generated directly from the Java version using a tool called IKVM.
 One of the side effects of using IKVM to perform this conversion is that the MPXJ exposes .Net versions of the original Java data types, so for example you will find that the API returns a type called Date rather than a .Net DateTime, and collections which don't expose the familiar IEnumerable interface.

 To simplify the translation between Java and .Net types, as set of extension methods have been provided.
 You'll find these extension methods in the src.net folder, in a project called MpxjExtensionMethods.
 This project contains extension methods which enhance both Java and .Net classes to make it easier to pass data to and from the API.
 For example the extension method ToIEnumerable is added to Java collection data types which allows them to be iterated using the familiar foreach .Net syntax.